 Prioritise Cyber Liability for Health Information

-Psychology practices hold some of the most sensitive personal information of any profession - clinical notes, diagnoses, assessment results, and intimate personal histories.
-A data breach involving this information carries severe consequences under the Health Information Privacy Code 2020.
+Psychology practices hold some of the most sensitive personal information of any profession - clinical notes, diagnoses, assessment results and intimate personal histories.
+A data breach involving this material triggers serious regulatory and reputational consequences.
 Even sole practitioners should carry cyber liability cover.

 3